Taking Care of Your Team: How to Support Your Employees This Winter

 Don’t Lose Sight of Community Building

-Priya Parker, author of “The Art of Gathering,” offers helpful tips for how to reimagine virtual gatherings.
+Priya Parker, author of “The Art of Gathering,” offers helpful tips for reimagining online gatherings.
 “Connection doesn’t happen on its own,” Parker said in a conversation with Brené Brown on the “Unlocking Us” podcast.
 “You have to design your gatherings for the kinds of connections you want to create.”

-Winter is a tough time of year to get through in the best of times – let alone during a pandemic.
+Winter is a tough time of year to get through in the best of times.
 By fostering camaraderie and sharing resources, you can help your team weather the season together.
 Above all else, focus on leading with compassion and understanding.